xsprojectVST/Multiband-Sample-Delay-by-XS/README.md

 # Multiband Sample Delay by XS

-**Multiband Sample Delay by XS** is a free multiband stereo processing plugin designed for precise timing control, stereo widening and rhythmic enhancement.
+**Multiband Sample Delay by XS** is a free multiband stereo processing plugin designed for precise timing control, stereo widening and rhythmic enhancement for Windows and macOS.
+VST3, AU and CLAP

 By processing different frequency ranges independently, it allows you to create width, movement and additional rhythmic detail without applying the same delay to the entire frequency spectrum.